 Our attorneys represent students who receive a variety of special education services, including students with autism, learning disabilities (including dyslexia), ADHD, speech and language impairments, intellectual disability, emotional, physical and developmental disabilities, and behavioral concerns.
 Our special education lawyers have a broad range of experience in special education law and have assisted hundreds of families in creating the most appropriate and beneficial educational programming for their children.

 Due to a climate of ‘zero tolerance’ in school conduct, we aggressively represent children with disciplinary issues (suspension, expulsion, or criminal juvenile complaints) that may be caused by a qualifying disability.
-The State of Alabama has a ‘Compulsory Education’ law that requires parents to send their children to school.
-A parent is held criminally responsible for not sending their child to school and/or not controlling their child while at school.
+‘Compulsory Education’ laws require parents to send their children to school.
+In some cases, a parent is held criminally responsible for not sending their child to school and/or not controlling their child while at school.
 This is frequently misapplied and schools do not always look at the justifiable exceptions to this law.
-Attorneys Gallini and Lowe represent parents who have been accused of violating the Alabama Compulsory Education Act.
+The Gallini Group represents parents who have been accused of violating the compulsory education laws.

 There are some students who do not require specialized teaching yet do require accommodations.
-Our team understands Section 504 of the Americans with Disabilities Act and will assist your child in getting the necessary and reasonable accommodations that the law requires.
+Our team understands the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, and will assist your child in getting the necessary and reasonable accommodations that the law requires.

-The Gallini Group is the only law firm in Alabama dedicated entirely to the field of special education law, representing children with disabilities and learning difficulties whose families disagree with their public school districts.
-Our attorneys have a thorough and complete understanding of the federal and state laws and regulations governing the educational rights of children with special needs in Alabama.
-They have extensive experience working with families and practicing special education law throughout the state of Alabama, and have unique insight into how individual school districts operate, who the key decision-makers are, and what factors play the biggest role in decisions related to specialized services.
+The Gallini Group is a law firm dedicated entirely to the field of special education law, representing children with disabilities and learning difficulties whose families disagree with their public school districts.
+Our attorneys have a thorough and complete understanding of the federal and state laws and regulations governing the educational rights of children with special needs.
+They have extensive experience working with families and practicing special education law, and have unique insight into how individual school districts operate, who the key decision-makers are, and what factors play the biggest role in decisions related to specialized services.